keepthinker/study-notes/操作系统/Linux系统.md

 ### Ordering and Barrier

 When talking with hardware, you often need to ensure that a given read occurs before another read or write.
 Complicating these issues is the fact that both the compiler and the processor can reorder reads and writes for performance reasons.
-It is also possible to instruct the compiler not to reorder instructions around a given point.These instructions are called *barriers*.
+It is also possible to instruct the compiler not to reorder instructions around a given point.
+These instructions are called *barriers*.

 The rmb() method provides a read memory barrier.
-It ensures that no loads are re- ordered across the rmb() call.That is, no loads prior to the call will be reordered to after the call, and no loads after the call will be reordered to before the call.
+It ensures that no loads are re-ordered across the rmb() call.
+That is, no loads prior to the call will be reordered to after the call, and no loads after the call will be reordered to before the call.

 The wmb() method provides a write barrier.